Moves warm air from inside your home to the outside, just like a refrigerator keeps food cool by removing heat.

 Ground Source units are rare and costly in Colorado; these units typically require digging vertically down or a large land surface.
 Due to the associated cost (which can be upwards of $30,000 – $40,000) they’re fairly rare and not typical in the large majority of homes.

 To simplify, yes.
-A Heat Pump is typically around 10-15% more efficient when compared to a conventional heating and cooling system in total energy usage in real world settings.
+A heat pump is typically around 10-15% more efficient when compared to a conventional heating and cooling system in total energy usage in real world settings.
 In lab & theoretical settings, the efficiency gain may be as high as 25-30%.

 From our point of view as a professionals in the HVAC trade, the trend towards heat pumps and electrification has large governmental and institutional support behind it.
 Whether heat pumps and electrification are the future of the HVAC industry is still hotly debated (WSJ).